 - 6. Wave Guides and Fiber Optics: A wave guide is just that, a method to guide waves.
 Wave guides confine energy to one or two dimensions to ensure the waves propagate efficiently because the energy of the waves decays quickly in three dimensions.
 There are many types of waves, and similarly there are many different wave guides (e.g., acoustic waves or electromagnetic waves in a cylindrical wave guide).
 Fiber optics are physically different than other wave guides because light travels in a solid medium (as opposed to air) which is encased in a second material. - 7.
-Nonlinear/Dispersive Waves and Analysis of Solitons: Solitons are special solutions to time-dependent nonlinear partial differential equations.
+Nonlinear/Dispersive Waves and Analysis of Solitons: Solitons are special solutions to timedependent nonlinear partial differential equations.
 Over time, even under natural disturbances and noise, they preserve their shape and speed of travel.
 They can represent water waves or pulses of light in a fiber optic cable or a laser.
 They have many important and fascinating applications.
 For example, you might study various solutions to the Korteweg-deVries equation (which represents water waves), such as multiple-soliton collisions, or collisions between solitons and other objects.
 You might also be interested in studying the soliton solutions for different types of equations and comparing their properties. - 8.
 Euler Equations and Navier-Stokes Equations: Euler equations and Navier-Stokes equations are systems of PDEs that describe fluid flow.
 Euler equations derive from a conservation law and a balance of momentum and energy, and are seen as a non-viscous version of the Navier-Stokes equations.
 The Navier-Stokes equations have a million dollar prize attached to them for proofs about the existence and smoothness of solutions. - 9.
 Black-Scholes equation: The Black-Scholes equation is a PDE that models the evolution of call prices.
 It is widely used in the modeling of financial markets.
 It is related to, but fundamentally different from, the diffusion equation (heat equation). - 10.
-Green's Functions: Green's functions are used to solve PDEs over certain types of domains with symmetry.
-Often one can find a "fundamental solution" by which all other solutions can be constructed using the given boundary conditions and initial data. - 11.
+Sturm-Liouville Theory: This theory generalizes the eigenvalue problems that we studied this semester to other second-order linear differential equations.
+It turns out that the orthogonality of sine and cosine functions is just one example of many families of orthogonal functions.
+For another example, you might consider Bessel's equation and its solution involving Bessel functions, which model phenomena such as vibrations of a circular drum. - 11.
 Nonlinear Diffusion, Burgers' Equation, and The Hopf-Cole Transformation: Burgers' equation is one of the simplest nonlinear PDEs, and is a simple model of a nonlinear "heat" equation.
 The Hopf-Cole transformation is a remarkable change of variables which transforms Burgers' equation into the heat equation.
 The inviscid Burgers' equation produces shock-wave solutions, but typically the viscosity parameter smooths traveling wave solutions. - 12.
 Modeling the Spread of Epidemics: An Age-Structured Model: Traditional models for the spread of infectious diseases are based on systems of ordinary differential equations (e.g., the classic SIR model).
 However, the risk for contracting some diseases depends on age.
 Therefore, it is necessary to use an age-structured model, which results in a system of PDEs. - 13.
 Radiative Transfer Equation: This equation describes how radiation propagates through a medium by absorption, emission, and scattering.
 There are various solution techniques, such as the Eddington approximation and the discrete ordinates method. - 14.
 Pick your own topic!
 PDEs are everywhere-they arise in economics, engineering, biology, physics, chemistry, and many other fields.